 ***What, want to know even more about Hanoi?
 Then check out my detailed, 2 days in Hanoi itinerary.***

 There are a few stops that you absoluteyl MUST make along the way, and Halong Bay is one of them!

-Sitting along the beautiful, South China Sea (FYI, don’t mention the South China Sea in front of any locals since the name and ownership of the bay is a hotly debated topic), Halong Bay is full of thousands of ox exquisite, karst Limestone islands.
+Halong Bay sits along the beautiful, South China Sea (FYI, don’t mention the South China Sea in front of any locals since the name and ownership of the bay is a hotly debated topic) and is full of thousands of ox exquisite, karst Limestone islands.

 Varying in size: